 Biography

 Dr Tim Davis was appointed as a Lecturer in Mathematics in August 2024.
-In the previous academic year, he was the Mathematics Tutor at Northeastern University London.
+He was the Mathematics Tutor at Northeastern University London the previous academic year.

-Before joining Northeastern University London he completed his PhD in mathematics at Queen Mary, University London.
+Before joining Northeastern University London, he completed his PhD in Mathematics at Queen Mary, University of London.
 His undergraduate degree in mathematics was completed in 2019 at the University of Reading.

 Research